|Nutritional Guidelines (per serving)|

 In a cocktail shaker, add 10 to 12 rosemary needles and the simple syrup.
 Muddle lightly.

-Add the Grand Marnier, cranberry juice, and lemon juice.
-Fill the shaker with then add ice and shake vigorously.
+Add the orange liqueur, cranberry juice, and lemon juice.
+Fill the shaker with ice and shake vigorously.

 Strain into an old-fashioned glass filled with fresh ice.